…and this is ALL my research, so you can fast track through this process.

 You’ll come across a lot of link-builders that will offer you a good per link rate and bring you links from high authority domains.
 But make sure those domains aren’t part of a PBN (private blog network).
-Those links negatively affect your SEO.
+Those links negatively affect your site’s SEO traffic.

-Whenever I start working with any link-builder, I do a background check of their links to know if they’re from a PBN or not.
+Whenever I start working with any link-builder, I do a background check of their links to know if they’re legit or not.
 Here are some steps (hat tip to my ex-colleague Redon Gjika):

 - Check if there is any abnormal domain links increase in your SEO tool (I use SEMrush).
 A domain that got 80% of their domain backlinks within a week or month are a big red flag.